ViaScientific/vfdocs/docs/ViaFoundry/admin-installation.md

 1. Create a user named `viafoundry` on the target machine.

 2. Configure the directory and perform the installation while logged in as the `viafoundry` user.

+3. Ensure that the default shell for the 'viafoundry' user is set to 'bash'.
+This involves specifying '/bin/bash' (not '/bin/sh') in the '/etc/passwd' file.
 ## Software Dependencies for Pipeline Execution

 In order to execute Via Foundry pipelines, you have to install and validate